TranslationalML/pacsifier/README.md

 	python move_dumps.py --data_folder ~/path-to-folder-containing-dicom-files --info_folder ~/path-to-new-folder

+- data_folder takes the path to the dicom folder.
+- info_folder takes the path to the folder where the csv files will be moved.
 ## Notes :
  - The path passed to --info_folder must exist, otherwise the program will crash.
  - If the csv files are not at the same level as the series folders, the script won't have any effect.